 Working with as many as 30 photographic prints at a time, Penny allows rainwater to fall gently onto each one, drop by drop.
 As the water spreads across the porous paper, it “paints” ethereal bursts and watercolor-like waves across the translucent figure.
 Some of the photographs she immerses in rain streaming from her tin roof or bathes them in fresh puddles until the ink surges, blending skin-tone pigments with vibrant indigo background hues.
 At various moments throughout the process, she photographs each rain-morphed print as it reaches its aesthetic peak: perhaps before it fades in the sun, or after several water droplets have re-drawn the figurative image, or just as the print is placed into a fresh puddle —moments before the gossamer image disappears or disintegrates.
 Each image is unique and original, and each is a fleeting figure caught in the tension between beauty and brevity, expressed in layered moments of color, water, and time.

-I was creating an abstract "self escape" piece when I was moved to add the orange and red tones, then tip the piece and allow the pigmented wax intermingle.
-I was almost hypnotized by the movement of the color and worked to maintain the swirling action, even in a stagnant piece.
+While creating an abstract "Selfscape" work I was moved to add cadmium orange and red tones, then tip the piece allowing the hues to intermingle.
+I was hypnotized by the interaction of marks and color and attempted to maintain the feeling of movement, even within the stagnant piece.

 I was overcome with a vision of our vast universe, vibrating with energy.
 After applying amber shellac, setting the entire piece afire, the amber cell-like marks that remained felt reminiscent of the internal intricacies of the human body as well as celestial bodies.